alexander-kastil/az-cloud-native/labs/lab-04/solution/readme.md

 A test client is provided to test the microservice using REST calls in [test-payment-service.http](./starter/payment-service/test-payment-service.http).
 In order to use it you need to install the [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension for Visual Studio Code.

-- In the [starter](./payment-service-func) add a new file `CustomerAccount.cs` and add the following code:
+- In the [starter](./payment-service-func) add a new file `bankAccount.cs` and add the following code:

     ```csharp
     using System.Net;